 This course along with AVIA 2250 will provide the knowledge and skill necessary to earn a Federal Aviation Administration Commercial Pilot License.
 This lab includes 28 hours of one-one one ground instruction along with 27 hours of flight training in an airplane or flight training device with an FAA Certified Flight Instructor or solo to gain the level of proficiency required to pass the FAA Commercial Pilot practical test.
 Instruction includes requirements as listed in the Federal Aviation Regulations.
-Requires current medical certificate, admission to the program and completion of prerequisite program courses with a C or better.
-(Prerequisites: AVIA 1310, AVIA 1320, AVIA 1321).
+Requires current medical certificate, airport security clearance, completion of prerequisite program courses with a C or better, and program approval to register.
+(Prerequisites: AVIA 2200, AVIA 2250).